Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 Here are some examples of KPIs based on where your members may be currently active:

 - Social media platforms.
-Measure your association’s number of followers, comments, likes, and profile tags or references on each social media platform you are active on.
-Pay attention to which of your posts get the most attention.
+Measure your follower count, comments, likes, and profile tags or references on each social media platform you are active on.
+Pay attention to which posts get the most attention.

 - Email marketing.
 Track your email open and click-through rates, the number of members who opted to receive your newsletter, and the frequency of members’ responses.